ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Highlights

-- New Logo
+- New Logo and Website Theme
 - INI as new default configuration file format
 - Bindings for Asynchronous I/O
 - Plugin Processes
 - <<HIGHLIGHT3>>

-### New Logo
+### New Logo and Website Theme

-We are proud to present our new Logo.
+We are proud to present our new logo.
 It has a new shape and cooler colors.

 <img src="https://cdn.rawgit.com/ElektraInitiative/libelektra/master/doc/images/logo/logo_color.svg" alt="Elektra" width="150" />

 Thanks to Philipp Frei

+We also gave the website a new look.
+It has the colors from the logo, new fonts for better readability and the start page structure was improved.

 ### INI as new Default Configuration File Format